blbadger/blbadger.github.io/mandelbrot-set.md

 What happens if there is a small amount $b$ added upon each iteration?
 Then we have $z_{n+1} = z_n^2 + a + b$, which is equivalent to changing $a$ by a constant factor for all values in the complex plane.
 This results in the map being translated in the complex plane, but not otherwise changed.

 The effect is quite different if the starting value $z_0 \neq 0 + 0i$.
-We are now departing from a true Mandelbrot set, which requires the initial value to be $0$, but a small change like setting $z_0 = a$ will result in a set that mostly resembles $\mathscr M$,.
-But if $b$ is added upon each iteration, the set changes for the same reason as $\mathscr M$ is irregular to begin with.
-In sum, the following $\mathscr M$ -like equation shall be investigated:
+We are now departing from a true Mandelbrot set, which requires the initial value to be $0$, but a small change like setting $z_0 = a$ will result in a set that mostly resembles the Mandelbrot set $\mathscr M$.
+But if some value $b$ is added upon each iteration, the set of non-diverging points changes unpredictably, reflecting the irregularity of $\mathscr M$ itself.

+The following  equation shall be investigated:

 $$
 z_{n+1} = z_n^2 + a + b \\